 orbit (LEO), payload delivery to high-energy orbits with a K-1 Active

 missions, and commercial cargo resupply, recovery, and reboost services

 for the International Space Station.
-It is being
+It was being

 developed by Rocketplane Kistler,